One of the most common enquiries I receive is about the cost of Invisalign treatment in Singapore.

 7. Are there any subsidies or discounts for Invisalign treatment in Singapore?

-You can't make use of Medisave to pay for Invisalign treatment as it's not considered a surgical procedure.
-Nor is it covered under any form of dental insurance in Singapore, unfortunately.
+Unfortunately, you can't make use of Medisave to pay for Invisalign treatment as it's not considered a surgical procedure.

 I hope this post was helpful in your search for a good Invisalign provider in Singapore!